andimiller/blog/cv.md

 Functional Programming | Experience writing purely functional software in multiple languages.
 Stream Processing      | Kafka, zeromq, RabbitMQ, Pulsar and other high throughput streaming technologies.
 Big Data               | Hadoop, Elastic, Cassandra and Spark for storage and aggregation.
-Distributed Systems    | Have built concurrent distributed systems with actors and concensus systems.
+Distributed Systems    | Have built concurrent distributed systems with actors and consensus systems.
 Architecture           | Have experience building data processing architectures at scale.
 Language Development   | Experience implementing domain specific languages with technologies including ANTLR, fastparse and droste.
 Observability          | Enthusiastic about metrics and tracing, having used them extensively.